I don’t like to watch the news.

-People use hashtags like #BlackLivesMatter and #AllLivesMatter but they don’t want to share a meal with someone who is different.
-They cross the street so as to not walk by someone who is different.
-They grip their purses a little tighter when they see some people.
+White people use hashtags like #AllLivesMatter and even #BlueLiveMatter but they don’t want to share a meal with Black people.
+They cross the street so as to not walk by Black people.
+They grip their purses a little tighter when they see Black people.

 The real issue is intolerance.

 My heart hurts.

 I’m embarrassed to be an American these days.

 I think we understand even more what should mean to be American now that we live in a foreign country.